 Eat, drink and be merry

 Along with setting your own pace and itinerary you get to choose when to eat and what you would like!
-Cooking in a galley is fun and social, and with catering companies like Slice of Nature it makes the whole process of provisioning the boat so easy!
+Cooking in a galley is fun and social, and with local catering companies it makes the whole process of provisioning the boat so easy!